ANoccaro/Robot-aidedTMS/README.md

   - a library to receive data through UDP (e.g. the camera/neuronavigator data)

 ** User Manual: a guide that describes step by step how to setup the devices and run a TMS session using the main application.
 The guide includes a description of the user interface and the istructions to use it correctly.

+** Robot_TMS_API DOC: documentation of the methods implemented and used in the code.